botlabs-gg/yagpdb-docs/commands-1/all-commands.md

 ### Role

+**Usage**
 ```
 Role [Role:Text]
 ```
-Give yourself a role or list all available roles
+Give yourself a role or list all available roles, the roles have to be set up in the control panel first, under 'rolecommands'

 ## Fun 🎉